-The survey strategy prepared by New South included several parts including: an overview and summary analysis of known cultural resources; an evaluation of past survey procedures; the identification of site probability variables; and the development of the region-wide survey approach.
-Florida survey and site data in GIS format were used, as were historic aerial photographs, maps, and other pertinent resources to create GIS Data Sets that depict site probability by sub region.
+The survey strategy prepared by New South included several parts: an overview and summary analysis of known cultural resources, an evaluation of past survey procedures, the identification of site probability variables, and the development of the region-wide survey approach.
+Florida survey and site data in GIS format were used, as were historic aerial photographs, maps, and other pertinent resources to create GIS data sets that depict site probability by sub-region.
 The use of GIS allowed different types of data to be visually layered upon one another.
-Work included collaboration with the Florida Bureau of Archaeological Research, the Division of Historical Resources, Janus Research, and the Archaeological and Historical Conservancy, Inc. The CERP Survey Strategy will allow the Corps to design project’s scopes that are both cost efficient and effective.
+Work included collaboration with the Florida Bureau of Archaeological Research, the Division of Historical Resources, Janus Research, and the Archaeological and Historical Conservancy, Inc. The CERP Survey Strategy will allow the Corps to design project scopes that are both cost efficient and effective.

 In conjunction with the Corps, New South Associates presented a poster on the CERP project at the 2008 Greater Everglades Ecosystem Restoration (GEER) Conference and a poster session at the 2009 Annual Meeting of the Society for American Archaeology (SAA) illustrating the cultural resource aspects of the CERP project.